Simply007/ems-mvc-component-development-site-deprecated/README.md

 ## :warning: Disclaimer

 > This repo is still in development.
-It is about to be released with the [Kentico 12 Service pack is released](https://www.kentico.com/product/roadmap).
+It is about to be released after the [Kentico 12 Service pack is released](https://www.kentico.com/product/roadmap).

 ## Get started